-SunnYperl offers Perl developers a facility to build GUIs with LiveCode.
+SunnYperl offers Perl developpers a facility to build GUIs with LiveCode.

 Integrating Perl into LiveCode‘s innards means that LiveCode takes control of the Perl interpreter.

-Perl runs in the same process as LiveCode, providing better performance.
+Perl runs in the same process as LiveCode, giving better performance.

-You can build an application with all your Perl code and Perl modules inside.
-And you will need no more libraries or external modules.
+You can build an application with all your Perl code and Perl Modules inside.
+This way you get rid off libraries or external modules dependencies.

 SunnYperl was designed during the development of BioArchimed©, an application to control a Laboratory Automation Workstation.

-SunnYperl is based on the technologies of Perl and LiveCode, which are both multi-platforms; it goes without saying that I want to keep going that way.
-Therefore SunnYperl works on PC, Macintosh and Linux boxes.
+SunnYperl is based on the technologies of Perl and LiveCode, which are both multi-platforms; it goes without saying that we want to keep going that way, so we can deliver SunnYperl on PC, Macintosh and Linux boxes.

 A shared library is seen as an external library for LiveCode users, as a Dll for PC users, as a bundle for Macintosh users and as a .so library for Unix users.

-Here, you will mainly read about two languages: Perl and LiveCode and more specifically how they relate with SunnYperl External.
+Here, you will mainly read about two languages: Perl and LiveCode, or LiveCode and Perl, and more specifically how they relate with our SunnYperl External.

-For further reading, you need a basic knowledge of these two languages and GUI scripting.
-You don't need to be a guru; we won't look at the deepest or darkest areas.
-I want to keep it as simple as possible.
+For further reading, we assume that you have a minimum of knowledge of these two languages and GUI scripting.
+You don’t need to be a guru; we won’t look at the deepest or darkest areas.
+We want to keep it as simple as possible.

-In the stack "a Quick Tour" you will run through a few practical scripts to help you understand the simplicity and powerful way of combining LiveCode and Perl scripts.
+In our stack: “a Quick Tour”, we will run through a few practical scripts to help you understand the simplicity and power way of combining LiveCode and Perl scripts.

-Here you will learn how to use SunnYperl.
+This is where you learn how to use SunnYperl.
 You will find a complete description of the API.
 Every function and its associated parameters are defined and described.